mqsrr/CoffeeSpace/README.md

     }
 ```

-The same caching strategy is here, but it is implemented in CachedProductRepository, which is just a decorator to IProductRepository.
+The same caching strategy is here, but it is implemented in `CachedProductRepository`, which is just a decorator to `IProductRepository`.

 *All APIs are using the same services from Coffeespace.Application, but with different implementations.*

+The OrderingApi and ProductApi recently underwent a migration of their database from `MySQL` to `PostgreSQL`.
+This migration was prompted by the desire to leverage the robust feature set, scalability, and strong data integrity guarantees offered by `PostgreSQL`.
+The transition was meticulously carried out to ensure a smooth transfer of data and to preserve compatibility with the existing infrastructure

 ### OrderingApi